stavsap/ComfyUI-Discord-Bot/Docs/UserGuide.md

 Will display the current postfix if any set.

+### /handlers

+View all supported handler, the list is buttons, pressing a button will set the current handler as selected.

-### /info
+### /handler-info

-TODO describe
+View information regarding the current selected workflow handler.

 ### /checkpoints

 View all the checkpoints currently set in comfy server.

-### /handlers

-View all supported handler, the list is buttons, pressing a button will set the current handler as selected.

 ### /q-status